-When deciding how much to tip your movers, ask yourself if they went above and beyond the call of duty when presented with tricky situations.
+When deciding how much to tip movers, ask yourself if they went above and beyond in tricky situations.
 For example, how did they handle it when your four-legged friend snapped at their ankles?
 Were they gracious, despite the poor weather?
-If your movers handled unpredictable factors with grace, you’ll want to consider tipping well.
+If your movers handled surprise events with grace, you’ll want to consider tipping well.
 This means at least 20% of your total move or nearing $100 per mover.

 Did your moving company charge extra for challenging work?

-Investigate whether your moving company charges additional fees for extra work, like a bulky item or an appliance fee.
-If these fees aren’t rolled into the overall price of your move, you should tip your movers higher, particularly if your movers encountered an obstacle on your property, like the rickety steps leading up to the front porch.
+Find out whether your moving company charges extra fees for jobs like moving bulky items.
+If these fees aren’t rolled into the price of your move, you should tip your movers more.
+The same goes if your movers encountered obstacles on your property like four flights of stairs.

-How much should you tip movers for a long-distance move?
+How much do you tip movers for a long-distance move?

-Wondering how much to tip your movers when you’re moving over 50 miles or moving out of state?
+Wondering how much to tip movers when you’re moving over 50 miles or moving out of state?
 It is common for customers to settle on a daily amount to tip each of their movers.
 The industry standard is to tip $50 per head per day.
-Meaning, if your long-distance move takes three days and three movers, you should expect to spend around $450 on tips.
+So, if your long-distance move takes three days and three movers, expect to spend around $450 on tips.

 After Calculating How Much to Tip Your Movers